poulok/governance/voting-procedure.md

 A vote concludes when one of the following is true:

-1. The vote carries by gathering more than half `IN FAVOR` votes out of a total of all `IN FAVOR`, `REJECT`, and missing votes.
-The PR should be merged.
+1. Prior to the voting window closing, the vote carries gathers more than half `IN FAVOR` votes out of a total of all `IN FAVOR`, `REJECT`, and missing votes.
+The vote carries and the PR should be merged.
-2. The vote does not carry by failing to gather enough votes as described in #1 by the end of the voting period.
-The PR should be closed.
+2. The voting window closes without gathering enough votes as described in #1.
+The vote fails and the PR should be closed.

 ## Vote participation